-Thank you for being here for the thirteenth installment of this newsletter, and the very first issue of Volume II.
+Thank you for being here for the installment thirteen of this newsletter, and the first issue of Volume II.
 (See: Volume I)

-🎵 This month’s piece is in F-sharp major.1 As we step into the shifting autumn light, I’m admiring the exiting summer season’s final displays of insouciance: the unreachable apples and pears ripening on their branches, falling, rolling in the streets; the blackberries left unpicked desiccating on the vine; a gentle quiet settling over the valley.
-This month's piece serves as a farewell to the sun-laden season so many of us eagerly await but that steals away as quickly and quietly as a wingbeat.
+🎵 This month’s piece is in F-sharp major.1 As we leave another summer behind and emerge into the new but familiar autumn light, I admire the exiting season's final displays of insouciance: apples and pears casually rotting on their branches, rolling in the streets; blackberries left unpicked desiccating on the vine; a quiet settling over the valley.
+This month's piece serves as a farewell to the sun-laden season we await all year but that leaves with haste, almost unnoticed, as quickly as a wingbeat.

-📷 I took this month’s photo on film in Mt.
-Hood National Forest.2 I was making my way up to a glacial lake when I found myself in this dense and shadowy wood — one of my favorite places to be — as the sun filled in the gaps between the trees.
+📷 I took this month’s photo on film in the Mt.
+Hood National Forest in Oregon.2 I was making my way to a glacial lake when I found myself in a dense and shadowy wood, one of my favorite places to be, with the sun peeking through the trees.

 I invite you to sit with this song, photo, and poem and make them a small part of your day, whether that’s your morning ritual, afternoon break, or your evening wind-down.